elm-tooling/elm-language-client-vscode/README.md

 ## Highlighted Features

-- Errors and helpful tips will be shown whenever you save a file (Control + S)
+- Errors and informations when changing code and when saving (Control + S)
 - Format on save (Control + S)
 - Suggests completions and snippets (Control + Space)